 Excitebike 64 Game Review

-Excitebike 64 is a great game for fans of the original game.
-Its stunning graphics and 3D engine make for a truly stunning experience.
-The controls are easy to grasp and the graphics are brilliantly detailed.
-It is easy to complete a race with basic controls, but if you want to win, you’ll need to learn more about the control scheme and find the perfect combination.
-If you like racing, this is the game for you.
+Excitebike 64 is an excellent game for those who loved the original.
+The stunning graphics and 3D engine make it a truly amazing experience.
+The controls are simple to use and the graphics are stunningly detailed.
+Although it is simple to finish a race using basic controls, if you want win, you will need to know more about the control system and choose the best combination.
+This game is for you if you enjoy racing.

-The original NES game was called Excitebike.
-It was developed by a team in Tokyo and it was the first time Shigeru Miyamoto had worked with Toshihiko Nakago.
-The team had to travel to Tokyo to create the game, and shared a hotel room with each other.
-Despite this, the NES version of Excitebike was a great success, and it helped put Nintendo on the map.
+Excitebike was the name of the original NES video game.
+It was created by a Tokyo team and was the first time Shigeru Miyamoto and Toshihiko Nagago had collaborated on a NES game.
+To create the game, the team had to travel to Tokyo and share a room in a hotel.
+Despite all this, Excitebike for the NES was a huge success and helped to put Nintendo on the map.

-While the Excitebike NES Virtual Console isn’t compatible with the Nintendo Virtual Console, you can download the original game.
-This game was released in 1985, so it has been around for quite a while.
-It’s still worth downloading on the Virtual Console, but it’s not as good as the original.
-It has its charm, but the presentation isn’t the greatest.
-It may be worth playing on a PC, but a NES Virtual Console copy of the original is a better choice.
+The Excitebike NES Virtual Console can’t be used with the Nintendo Virtual Console.
+However, you can still download and play the original game.
+This game was first released in 1985.
+It has been around for quite some time.
+While it’s still worthwhile to download on the Virtual Console, it’s not as great as the original.
+While it is charming, the presentation isn’t the best.
+While it may be worthwhile to play on a PC or Mac, a NES Virtual Console copy is a better option.